 If you have a smaller scrap wood piece (like me), you may have to stop partway through and reposition your scrap piece so that you can continue your circle cuts.

-Step 4: Glue and Clamp
+Step 4: Glue and clamp planter bases together

 Spread wood glue on top of one circle and place the other circle on top.
 Clamp together and let is sit a few hours to dry.

-Step 5: Attach Rolling Wheels
+Step 5: Attach rolling wheels

 Using a drill, attach four wheels to the bottom.
 Spread the wheels out so that they are to the edge of the stand (this will ensure the most stability).

-Step 6: Topcoat
+Step 6: Stain and ply

 I decided to leave mine naturally colored.
 You could apply a stain if you wanted yours to be a specific color.
 Then apply a poly over the top.